ⓘNS Health data feeds down since May 9. Showing predictions for NS hospitals.

 Is Cape Breton Regional Hospital equipped to handle serious trauma and cardiac emergencies?

 Yes.
 The hospital is the designated regional trauma and tertiary care centre for Cape Breton Island.
-It has a Cardiac Catheterization Lab for diagnosing and treating conditions like blocked arteries, as well as the second-largest ICU in Nova Scotia and a Coronary Care Unit.
+It has the second-largest ICU in Nova Scotia and a Coronary Care Unit.

 What mental health emergency services are available at Cape Breton Regional Hospital?